An image of a Gucci monogram bag that is very trendy in the market and has inspired fast fashion lifestyle habits.

-The Impact of Fast Fashion on the Environment
+The Big Impact Fast Fashion Has on the Environment

-First of all, I would be remiss if I didn’t point out how much we all love fashion.
+First, I would be remiss if I didn’t mention how much I love fashion.
 We all want to keep up with trends, but fashion is the second most polluting industry in the world.
-Fast fashion’s main critique stems from pollution and sweatshops.
-The pollution contributes to climate change, and sweatshops do not treat employees fairly with the working conditions.
-Brands are becoming increasingly conscious about how their businesses are affecting the bigger picture.
+The main critique of fast fashion stems from pollution and sweatshops.
+Pollution contributes to climate change, and sweatshops do not treat employees fairly with the working conditions.

-You may be thinking, why do these issues arise, and what role does fashion play in damaging the planet?
+Why do these issues arise?
+What role does fashion play in damaging the planet?
 Our commitments to eco-friendliness are hindered by fast fashion and constant changes in trends.
-We as consumers are always looking for ways to cut costs while remaining loyal to our desires.
-Updating one’s wardrobe frequently usually culminates in clothes that are no longer used.
-Moreover, a clothing’s life cycle ends when consumers make a purchase that is considered either mature, out of style or no longer wearable.
-Consequently, people tend to throw away perfectly good clothing which contributes to the global waste concern.
+We, as consumers, are always looking for ways to cut costs while remaining loyal to our desires.
+Updating one’s wardrobe frequently usually culminates in no longer used clothes.
+Moreover, a clothing’s life cycle ends when consumers make a purchase that is either mature, out of style or no longer wearable.
+Consequently, people tend to throw away perfect clothing, which contributes to the global waste concern.

-Today, mass-market clothing brands are pushing their newest collections out every month in order to keep up with consumerism.
+Today, mass-market clothing brands push their newest collections out monthly to keep up with consumerism.
 Customers usually purchase on a whim and consequently thrive off affordable clothing.
-These high-street brands maintain their low prices by exploiting the cheap workforce in third world countries like China, India, and Indonesia.
+These high-street brands maintain low prices by exploiting the cheap workforce in third-world countries like China, India, and Indonesia.

-Fast fashion relies on materials such as cotton and polyester to create comfortable clothes, which can be resold repeatedly.
+Fast fashion relies on materials such as cotton and polyester to create comfortable clothes which can be resold repeatedly.
 Such issues have huge impacts on the environment.
-Synthetic fibres like polyester can take up to 200 years to decompose, adding to the landfill problem.
+Synthetic fibres like polyester can decompose for up to 200 years, adding to the landfill problem.
 Alternatively, cotton uses more water than any fibre in the industry, causing global water shortages in some countries.
-Farms also use a lot of fertilizers and pesticides to help produce natural fibres, which damage soil and land.
-These chemicals can wash into the little water they have, making it unsafe to drink or wash in.
+Farms also use a lot of fertilisers and pesticides to help produce natural fibres, which damage soil and land.
+These chemicals can wash into their little water, making drinking or bathing unsafe.
 Finally, the pesticides, chemicals, and fabric dyes get washed into rivers from textile factories which can poison local residents.

-What Can We Do To Reduce Fashion Waste?
+What Can We Do To Reduce Fast Fashion Waste?

 So what can we do to reduce the problem?
 We all enjoy fashion.
-From using the trends to express ourselves with style, fashion has its cultural uses.
-It would be silly to say stop buying into fashion.
+From using stylish trends to express ourselves, it has its cultural uses.
+It would be silly to say stop buying new items.
 However, we can still make small changes to avoid harming the environment whilst staying on-trend.

 1. REDUCE, REUSE, RECYCLE

 Instead of throwing away clothing, you should donate, sell, or swap an item with a friend to extend its lifecycle.
-Recycling existing clothing in good condition helps a piece of clothing live on and reduces unwanted waste.
-Platforms such as Depop, eBay and Vinted specialise in these services.
-For designer items, Vestaire is a great way to sell pre-loved luxury goods.
+Recycling existing clothing in good condition helps a piece of apparel live on and reduces unwanted waste.
+Platforms such as DepopeBay and Vinted specialise in these services.
+For designer items, Vestaire is a great way to sell preloved luxury goods.

 2. UPCYCLE

 On the other hand, if the clothing is preloved and getting a bit worse for wear, try upcycling.
 Upcycling is a growing trend where you can turn old garments into fresh new items.
-Take for example the Versace jungle dress from the years 2000 and 2020 respectively.
-The same fabric is being used, and modern technology has changed the dress into something powerful and of its time.
+Take, for example, the Versace jungle dress from 2000 and 2020, respectively.
+The same fabric is being used, and modern technology has changed the dress into something powerful for its time.
 Comparatively, an oversized jumper dress is a go-to for many fashionistas.

 3. ETHICS